Six Ways to Reassure You Sailing Is Safe

 Sailing is a lot safer than many people think.
 It is far safer than stepping foot in an automobile for one.
 And provided you are sensible, it is one of the safest outdoor activities that can be done.
-So don't let a fear of the unknown stop you enjoying this awesome activity!
+So don't let a fear of the unknown stop you from enjoying this awesome activity!

-Having a well trained captain is probably the single biggest factor to improve the safety of your boat.
+Having a well-trained captain is probably the single biggest factor to improve the safety of your boat.
 So if you or someone you know considers themself a sailor but would like to skill up, check out the Bareboat Skipper course.
 These courses run in the British Virgin Islands between November and June, and in Martinique during the summer months.

-Sailing Virgins is the highest ranked sailing school in the British Virgin Islands according to Tripadvisor reviews.
+Sailing Virgins is the highest-ranked sailing school in the British Virgin Islands according to Tripadvisor reviews.
 We love what we do.
 Feel free to email us if you have any questions.
 We genuinely hope this post helps and look forward to receiving your comments.

 References for this blog post shown below.
 Thanks to everyone here: